-- Overall, we rate National Memo Left Biased based on story selection that always favors the left and Mostly Factual for reporting, rather than High due to poor sourcing techniques on some articles and a lack of transparency with ownership.
+- Overall, we rate National Memo Left Biased based on story selection that always favors the left and is Mostly Factual for reporting rather than High due to poor sourcing techniques on some articles and a lack of transparency with ownership.

 Factual Reporting: MOSTLY FACTUAL

 The National Memo is an American online news site and newsletter.
-Founded in 2011 by award-winning journalist and editor Joe Conason, features daily breaking news and commentary as well as analysis from America’s top progressive thinkers.
-With a focus on American politics, The National Memo also covers world news and events, consumer finance, health, travel and entertainment.
-According to their about page “The National Memo is a political newsletter and website that combines the spirit of investigative journalism with new technology and ideas.
+Founded in 2011 by award-winning journalist and editor Joe Conason, it features daily breaking news and commentary and analysis from America’s top progressive thinkers.
+With a focus on American politics, The National Memo also covers world news and events, consumer finance, health, travel, and entertainment.
+According to their about page, “The National Memo is a political newsletter and website that combines the spirit of investigative journalism with new technology and ideas.
 We cover campaigns, elections, the White House, Congress, and the world with a fresh outlook.”

 Funded by / Ownership